 By allowing penalty-free withdrawals from IRAs for college tuition, this plan would provide middle-income families with an effective and convenient mechanism for college savings.
 (In 1986, 87 percent of Americans who used the IRA deduction on their income taxes made \$75,000 a year or less.)
 In addition, it would be an invaluable vehicle for meeting current tuition bills by allowing parents to use funds from their existing IRA accounts for college expenses without penalty.
-An important component of the legislation is the incentive provided to grandparents so that they also may cont the legislation is the incentive provided to grandparents so that they also may cont the legislation is the incentive provided to grandparents among Americans-4.2 percent of disposable income in the first quarter of 1991, down from a post-World War II peak of 9.4 percent in 1973.
+An important component of the legislation is the incentive provided to grandparents so that they also may cont but toward their grandchildren's college education.
+Complete restoration of IRAs would also stimulate growth in the personal savings rate among Americans-4.2 percent of disposable income in the first quarter of 1991, down from a post-World War II peak of 9.4 percent in 1973.